bernie-developer/moralis-token-balances-api/readme.md

 This repository contains a simple Node.js implementation of the Moralis Token Balances API.
 It demonstrates how to fetch all token balances for a specific wallet address, including current USD prices, in a single API call.

-## Video Walkthrough
-I created a short video to explain the logic behind this implementation and how the response data can be used:
-[Link to your Loom video]

 ## Features
 - Fetches balances and prices simultaneously (single endpoint).
 - Includes spam and unverified contract filtering.